Jim Rhodes (developer): Career

 In 1996, he proposed a residential project known as Rhodes Ranch in the southwest Las Vegas Valley.
 The project proceeded despite opposition from residents in what was then a rural area.
 Rhodes Ranch opened in 1997.
 It includes a golf course designed by Ted Robinson.
-Rhodes Ranch is Rhodes' signature project, and it later became one of the most successful master-planned communities in the Las Vegas Valley.
+Rhodes Ranch is considered to be Rhodes' signature project.

 Another prominent project is Henderson's Tuscany Village, originally proposed by Rhodes in the 1990s as Palm City.
 The site for Palm City was located near sewage ponds and a longtime manufacturer of chemicals which had contaminated the land.
-Ground water was also found to have high radioactive levels, but Rhodes Design and Development Corporation planned to proceed with the project, as local officials had yet to declare a health concern.
+Ground water was also found to have higher than normal radioactive levels, but Rhodes Design and Development Corporation planned to proceed with the project.
+Local officials did not declare a health concern.
+A environmental scientist with the Nevada Division of Environmental Protection said, "We have no concerns about the ground water from a public health standpoint."
 Nearby residents were concerned about the presence of chemicals, as well as the size of Palm City and the increased traffic that the project would bring to the area.
 After Rhodes' lender became insolvent, he sold the undeveloped land in 2000, and it was renamed Tuscany.
 However, he later took back control of the project.
-Tuscany opened in the mid-2000s, and includes a golf course designed by Robinson.
+Tuscany opened in the mid-2000s and includes a golf course designed by Robinson.